bcholmes/StarTrek2d20/README.md

 # StarTrek2d20

-This branch contains the code that supports the Star Trek Adventures code generator version found at https://sta.bcholmes.org .
+This branch contains the code that supports the Star Trek Adventures character creator version found at https://sta.bcholmes.org .
 This is an alternative (and possibly temporary) version of [the main character generator app](https://sta.modiphiusapps.hostinguk.org/).
 Why does an alternative version exist?
 I wanted to make some additional features available a bit faster than it was taking to get pull requests processed (and